 Saturday threw all sorts of weather at us with the wind swinging and storms coming and going, we even had a short burst of hail at one stage!
 It really was a moody type of day.

 I turned in early Saturday after quite a tasty Paella I had cooked and looked forward to a hopeful first light feeding spree by the carp.
 At least I was feeding well.

-I laid in until 6am then leant over to turn the radio on to listen to Fisherman’s Blues on Talksport.
+I remained in bed until 6am then leant over to turn the radio on to listen to Fisherman’s Blues on Talksport.
 I was thinking about getting my legs out of the cosy bag and putting the kettle on when suddenly the rod tip on the baited spot at range whipped around, the line pulled out of the clip and I was into what was so obviously a good fish from the moment I hooked it.

 Out there in 30 plus foot of water whatever I had hooked seemed intent on putting as much distance between itself and where the pull was coming from as it could.
 Lots of line left the spool but in that steady speed and very little in the way of head shaking I always associate with the larger fish.

 We have all read countless accounts of epic battles so I will skip all of that now and simply say ‘eventually’ my opponent was coming ever so slowly, agonisingly slowly towards the net cord.
 I could see in the gin clear water it was a good fish and that tiny hook I prayed would stay in.